p-baldini/p-baldini.github.io/content/publications/_index.md

 -->

-The collection of publications I contributed to produce.
+The collection of publications I contributed to produce, ordered by the importance of the venue.
-Here, they are ordered by importance.